OneHourGameJam/DiscordBot/README.md

 The discord bot used in the 1hgj discord server.

-Install all of the modules, configure the variables in SecretKeys.py and run main.py
+Install all of the modules, create a file called SecretKeys.py (see SecretKeys-example.py) and fill it with keys and run main.py